A Municipal Utility District …

 - provides water and waste waste handling services (via contracts with other utility districts)

 - contracts with Harris County Precinct 4 Constable for security and police patrol.
 Call 281-376-3472

 - holds monthly regular board meetings and special meetings as necessary

 Board members are elected in May of even-numbered years and serve a 4-year term.
 A board member must be a taxpaying property owner in the district.

 All meetings are open to the public and any interested party can attend a water district meeting.

 When/where are meetings held?

-Monthly meetings are held at 4:00 pm on the first and third Tuesday of each month at Bridgestone MUD Operations & Water Education Center, 19720 Kuykendahl Road, Spring, Texas 77379.
+Monthly meetings are held at 6:00 pm on the third Tuesday of each month at Bridgestone MUD Operations & Water Education Center, 19720 Kuykendahl Road, Spring, Texas 77379.
 Meetings are open to the public.
 Check our news for meeting schedule.